xuankimtran/docs-1/pages/katalon-studio/docs/testrail-integration.md

 ## Map Test Cases between Katalon Studio and TestRail

-To map a Test Case between Katalon Studio and TestRail, you need to get the Test Case's ID.
+To map a Test Case between Katalon Studio and TestRail, you need to get the Test Case ID.

 ### In TestRail

-To view the Test Case's ID, open your project in TestRail, then go to the **Test Cases** tab:
+To view the Test Case ID, open your project in TestRail, then go to the **Test Cases** tab:

 Here you can see the list of Test Cases and their IDs.